Troubleshooting Porsche ABS and PSM Problems

 ABS Module / Pump

 The ABS module is the “brains” of ABS and PSM systems.
-It controls the brake pressure sent to each wheel.
-It also adjusts the braking force to those wheels when the PSM system detects that the vehicle has lost traction.
+It controls the brake pressure sent to each wheel and adjusts the braking force to those wheels when the PSM system detects that the vehicle has lost traction.

 Porsche ABS module can fail for several reasons: